 That is pure sloppy.
 It’s the repetition of that “master and apprentice” that causes it to feel like Lucas literally just wrote it down and called it a day.
 Either that or he thinks that the more times the words “master” and “Apprentice” are used the more mythical things will sound.
 Other terrible exchanges and scenes include Anakin asking just what are midichlorians like he’s in an infomercial, R2-D2 being congratulated for doing his job when at no point has anyone given a rats arse about any other droids and every single line Queen Amidala says.
 Her lines are literally delivered in the most boring monotone way imaginable.
 It’s not just her though.
 Everyone talks as though they are either bored stiff or incapable of conveying human emotion.
 She just takes it to a whole other level of boredom.

 If I were to find any positives it would be these.
 Out of the 3 prequel films this has the most actual sets.
-This added a lot to a location and it’s worrying that George Lucas doesn’t seem to realise just how sterile the CGI environs of the following films hurt their settings.
-The lightsabre battle at the end is well put together even if it is ruined by the constant location shifting to other battles going on at the same time. that battle also includes a really well done sequence where a bunch of shield thingies separate our heroes from the enemy Darth Maul (Ray Park).
+This added a lot to a location and it’s worrying that George Lucas doesn’t seem to realise just how sterile the CGI environs of the following films hurt their presentation.
+The lightsaber battle at the end is well put together even if it is ruined by the constant location shifting to other battles going on at the same time.
+That battle also includes a really well done sequence where a bunch of shield thingies separate our heroes from the enemy Darth Maul (Ray Park).
 In that scene we see the only signs of character from these three.
 Obi-Wan looks impatient, Qui-Gon meditates and Darth Maul is all riled up and ready to pounce.
 It actually manages to create some semblance of tension which is a surprise because there isn’t a single other moment in the film that manages that.
 Also, as mentioned, John Williams’ score is typical but well done.
 This new Blu-ray version does also include a new CGI Yoda instead of the puppet that was used originally.
 Now I’m a big fan of puppets but the one they used in Phantom Menace originally was rubbish.
-It looked bad in amongst the clinically clean setting it was withing and it appeared to move worse than the original puppet.
+It looked bad in amongst the clinically clean setting it was within and it appeared to move worse than the original puppet.
 As such the CGI one is an improvement.